thomasefleming/docusaurus/my-website/docs/doc1.md

 ---
-id: doc1
+title: Side Bar
-title: Document 1
+sidebar_label: Getting Started
 ---
 # Document 1
 This is the content of Document 1.